 Legend Header Content Description 6 Site health monitor Provides the health status of devices connected to the network.
 Clicking on the site health monitor will take you to the Site Health page.
 See Monitoring Site Health for more information on the Site Health module.
 7 Modules Modules allow you to configure and monitor network components such as application usage and system alerts.
 Clicking on a module tile allows you to configure settings relevant to the module.
 The Instant On user interface consists of the following modules: Networks: Provides a summary of the networks that are available for primary and guest users.
 See Configuring Networks for more information on the Networks module.
 Clients: Provides connection information for the clients in your network.
 See Managing Clients for more information on the Clients module.
-Applications: Provides daily usage data for the different types of applications and websites accessed by clients in the network.
-See Analyzing Application Usage for more information on the Applications module.
+Applications: Provides daily usage data for the different types of application usage for more information on the Applications module.
 Inventory: Specifies the number of devices on the site that are UP.
 This page also allows you to add a new device or remove an existing device.
 See Viewing and Updating Inventory for more information on the devices on the site.